 Senior Leadership Team

 Marcus Tattersall joined Willington in 2000 after starting his teaching career in Liverpool and Lancashire.
 Initially recruited to the position of Head of Geography and subsequently Head of Football, Marcus is now Deputy Head.
-Although he has seen many changes at the school he believes a constant throughout has been the caring, friendly and happy atmosphere created by the staff, parents and most importantly, the boys.
-This has enabled countless boys to fulfil their potential in whatever field that may be.
+Although he has seen many changes at the school he believes a constant throughout has been the caring, friendly and happy atmosphere created by the staff, parents and most importantly, the children.
+This has enabled countless pupils to fulfil their potential in whatever field that may be.

 Away from school, Marcus enjoys spending time with his young family.
 He is a lifelong Blackburn Rovers supporter and has also discussed football matters in the media.
 He has a passion for music (despite not being able to play an instrument) and enjoys the opportunity to don some headphones and DJ events such as the Parents of Willington Ball and Disco, if and when the time allows.

-Bursar and Clerk to the Governors
+Bursar & Clerk to the Governors

-Acting Deputy Head
+Deputy Head - Curriculum

 Johan Thisanayagam worked as a bowling coach to the England Women and England Lions cricket teams and was involved in two successful World Cup campaigns and a retaining of the Ashes.
 He also coached IPL team Royal Challengers Bangalore and was the first Head of Cricket at St Benedict's School to take them to the top of the national rankings.
 A foundation school governor, Mr Thisanayagam also consults the BBC on Physical Education.
 After working as Director of Sport at the Cedars School he is now thoroughly enjoying his time at Willington Prep and has just successfully completed a MEd in Educational Leadership.